 Step Therapy Prescription Management Program

-All Anthem participants are subject to the Step Therapy Program.
+All Cigna participants are subject to the Step Therapy Program.
 The purpose of the program is to encourage you and your physician to choose the most cost-effective, clinically appropriate medication as your first option before other more costly prescription medication options are considered.

 The three steps of the Step Therapy program are: